Updated May 22, 2019

 5 Tips For Hiring A Real Estate Agent To Buy A Home

 1. Check Past Client Reviews

 Were their past clients happy with the service they received?
 There is a difference between doing a good job and doing such a good job that clients feel compelled to share their experience with others.
 You want the agent who creates raving fans of their experience.
 We’ve all enjoyed a good meal at a local restaurant, but we don’t feel compelled to review it until it was terrible or amazing.
-A quick glance at Zillow Reviews should give you an idea of the level of service the agent provides.
+A quick glance at Zillow Reviews should give you an idea of the level of service and strategic advice the agent provides.

 2. Do they have a track record of success?